Claude Enterprise compliance and DPA guide for German companies

 How does Claude Enterprise compare to ChatGPT Enterprise?

-Claude Enterprise leads on context window size — up to 200,000 tokens versus ChatGPT Enterprise’s 128,000 tokens — which makes it well-suited for document-heavy analysis: long contracts, multi-document due diligence, and research workflows involving large corpora.
+Claude Enterprise is particularly strong for document-heavy analysis because supported newer Claude chat models can reach a 500K context window, while the standard paid-plan window remains 200K.
+That makes it well-suited for long contracts, multi-document due diligence, and research workflows involving large corpora.
 ChatGPT Enterprise offers a broader plugin ecosystem, built-in code interpreter for data analysis, and the option to use OpenAI fine-tuning.
 Microsoft Copilot is the strongest option for organizations embedded in the Microsoft 365 ecosystem, offering native integration with Word, Teams, and Outlook.

 For GDPR-compliant use in Germany, all three vendors require the same core legal review: DPA quality, transfer mechanism, data residency model, subprocessor commitments, and retention logic must be verified for each specific deployment — regardless of which vendor you choose.